-Stephen A. Krahling and Joan A. Wlochowski, former Merck virologists blew the whistle by filing a qui tam action lawsuit in August 2010.
-The scientists allege that the efficacy tests for the measles, mumps, rubella vaccine (MMR) were faked.
-The document was . . .
+Stephen A. Krahling and Joan A. Wlochowski, former Merck virologists blew the whistle by filing a qui tam action lawsuit — U.S. v Merck & Co. — in August 2010.
+The scientists allege that the efficacy tests for the measles, mumps, rubella . . .
 Continue reading →

 “Unfortunately, the entire evidence base has been perverted,” said Joseph Ross, a professor at Yale Medical School who has studied the issue.
 Continue reading →

 “You could say these marketing tactics are merely concerning.
 But I think of them as satanic.
 What the data are telling us is that these drugs are ruining people’s lives,” said Phillip Prior, MD Continue reading →

 The US Court of Appeals, 1st Circuit overturned a summary judgement by a lower court ordering a whistleblower lawsuit filed by Dr. Kenneth Jones against Harvard Medical School, its teaching hospitals, Brigham and Women’s and Massachusetts General Hospital, and Dr. Marilyn Albert (Principal Investigator) and Dr. Ronald Killiany to proceed to trial.

 Even as the corruption of science is no longer a dirty little secret, but is in plain sight, no one is doing anything tostop it.
 April 16, 2012 A Sharp Rise in Retractions Prompts Calls for Reform By CARL ZIMMER In . . .
 Continue reading →

 Healthcare providers and insurers, in the pursuit of increased profits, have resorted to ruthless tactics befitting Mafia enforcers or loan sharks, when interfacing with patients.
 Continue reading →

 100 Amgen scientists were astonished to find that they were able to replicate the results of only 6 of 53 widely cited landmark cancer research papers.